Santa Clara University Statement of Responsibilities and Standards of Conduct

 The University reserves the right to change this policy at any time at its sole discretion.

-If it is ruled that the student committed an academic integrity violation, the Office of Student Life will administer a judicial sanction that would range from a letter of warning to expulsion from the University.
-The severity of the judicial sanction depends on the severity of the circumstances, including the student’s judicial history and previous academic integrity violations.
+If it is ruled that the student committed an academic integrity violation, the Office of Student Life will administer a sanction that would range from a letter of warning to expulsion from the University.
+The severity of the sanction depends on the severity of the circumstances, including the student’s conduct history and previous academic integrity violations.

 Allegations Outside a Course